ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 ## IBM Cloud for VMware Solutions basics

-Your software-defined data centers are provisioned and managed by using the [{{site.data.keyword.vmwaresolutions_short}} console](https://cloud.ibm.com/infrastructure/vmware-solutions/console){:external}.
+Your software-defined data centers are provisioned and managed by using the [{{site.data.keyword.vmwaresolutions_short}} console](https://cloud.ibm.com/infrastructure/vmware-solutions/console).
 You log in to the console by using your IBMid account.

 From the VMware Solutions catalog, you can provision one of several kinds of virtualization environment.
 The featured virtualization solution is vCenter Server, which offers VMware's vSphere hypervisor, VMware vCenter Server, VMware NSX, and optionally VMware vSAN.
 You can also provision this environment with more add–on services that provide backup, disaster recovery, migration, security, compliance, and networking services.

 Before ordering a vCenter Server instance, you must configure your {{site.data.keyword.cloud_notm}} infrastructure API key in the VMware Solutions catalog.
-To do this, click the [Settings](https://cloud.ibm.com/infrastructure/vmware-solutions/console/settings){:external} link in the left menu of the console, and enter your user name and API key where prompted for {{site.data.keyword.cloud_notm}} infrastructure credentials.
+To do this, click [Settings](https://cloud.ibm.com/infrastructure/vmware-solutions/console/settings) in the left menu of the console, and enter your user name and API key where prompted for {{site.data.keyword.cloud_notm}} infrastructure credentials.
 The system verifies that your API key and account have appropriate permissions and settings to deploy your instance.

 When ordering your vCenter Server instance, you first choose its name and the VMware vSphere version.
 All VMware instances are deployed together with Microsoft Active Directory domain controllers, and for single sign-on purposes, you must designate your instance as either a primary or secondary site.
 A primary instance is the first or the only instance in your single sign-on domain.
 You can deploy more secondary instances and associate them with the same single sign-on domain of an existing primary instance.
 Next, you choose whether to bring your own VMware licenses, or which edition of license you want to rent from {{site.data.keyword.cloud_notm}}.
 Finally, you choose the {{site.data.keyword.cloud_notm}} region and data center for your instance, as well as the CPU and memory characteristics for the hosts in your cluster.